-How does the school know if children need extra help and what should I do if I think my child may have special educational needs?
+1. How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

-As soon as we know children are going to join the school, we contact relevant settings and find out if there are any needs we should plan for.
-We collect information forms to be completed by the families of new children where you can share any concerns with us.
+As soon as we know which children are going to join the school in EYFS, we contact relevant pre-school settings and find out if there are any needs we should plan for; we also carry out home visits and have information forms to be completed by the families of new children coming into EYFS, where you can share any concerns with us.